 To really learn more about the minorities in the Istanbul and their unique traditions and culture, it’s important to take a closer look at individual neighborhoods such as Fener and Balat, two of the most iconic areas in Istanbul and an excellent location for a walking tour.

-- History of Fener Balat Neighborhoods
+History of Fener and Balat

 The Fener-Balat neighborhoods are drenched in a rich history that stems all the way back to the Fall of Constantinople in 1453.
 When the city was captured by the Ottoman Empire, the Fener district became home to the many Greeks that lived in the city and they even became important assistants to the Sultans.
 Phanariotes, as they were called, gave advice to the Ottoman leaders in various fields, and wealthy Phanariotes were even appointed as governors in western provinces.